Category Archives: Cognitive Distortions

 Defense mechanisms are temporary safeguards against situations that challenge our conscious minds.
 They are unconscious and automatic psychological responses designed to protect us from our fears and apprehensions.

 We overcompensate, deny, repress, and rationalize.
-We project our irrational behaviors onto others rather than confront them, and we displace our guilt by kicking the dog.
+We project our behaviors onto others rather than confront them, and we displace our guilt by kicking the dog.

 Cognitive Distortions are exaggerated or irrational thought patterns that perpetuate our anxiety and depression.
 We twist reality to reinforce or justify our toxic thoughts and behaviors.
 Social anxiety paints an inaccurate picture of the self in the world with others.